RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 ```

 ## See the app in action and inspect some details
-There is no more ambiguity or confusion about where the app came from.
-OpenShift provides traceability for your running deployment back to the docker image and the registry it came from, as well as (for images built by OpenShift) back to the exact source code branch and commit.
-Let's take a look at that.
+Unlike in previous versions of OpenShift, there is no more ambiguity or confusion about where the app came from.
+OpenShift provides traceability for your running deployment, back to the container image, and the registry that it came from.
+Additionally, images built by OpenShift are traceable back to the exact [branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) and [commit](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
+Let's take a look at that!

 {{< panel_group >}}
 {{% panel "CLI Steps" %}}